 Our Food Security group led by Coaches Burkhart and Bragg planned planned their fall festival booth.
 They will work with Manna Cafe, Loaves and Fishes (donating bread monthly) and The Well.

-Our Beautification group, facilitated by Mr. Neitzke, was hard at work designing a proposed mural for the downtown area.
+Our Beautification group was hard at work designing a proposed mural for the downtown area.
 They have also been consulted work to redesigning and painting a recycling center.

 Coach Magrans’ Recreation Group, were presented their grant check for $25,330 dollars.
 They met with the Rotary Park Disc Course designer, Mr. H. B. Clark, and played the original 9 holes, while touring the soon-to-be- installed back nine holes.

 The Construction 101 group, facilitated by Mrs. Moore, began their day with a team building exercise.
 They practiced using tools: air compressor, nail/ staple gun, wood burning pen set tape measure, power drill/ screwdriver jigsaw, Power sander, and a Circular saw/Reciprocating saw.